MicrosoftDocs/bot-docs/articles/bot-service-design-conversation-flow.md

 [!INCLUDE [Dialog flow example](./includes/snippet-dotnet-manage-conversation-flow-intro.md)]

-For a detailed walkthrough of managing conversation flow using dialogs and the Bot Builder SDK, see:
+For a detailed walkthrough of managing conversation flow using dialogs and the Bot Framework SDK, see:

 - [Manage conversation flow with dialogs (.NET)](./dotnet/bot-builder-dotnet-manage-conversation-flow.md)
 - [Manage conversation flow with dialogs (Node.js)](./nodejs/bot-builder-nodejs-manage-conversation-flow.md)